The NSW Biosecurity Strategy introduces the principle of shared responsibility. The vision is:

 Regulations made under the Biosecurity Act may specify actions that must be taken to prevent eliminate or minimise biosecurity risks posed or likely to be posed in relation to biosecurity matter, carriers or dealings.
 These are known as mandatory measures.

 A mandatory measure may be outcomes based or more prescriptive in nature.
 For example, a mandatory measure may require farm machinery to be free of weed seeds before being moved from a property.
-This approach gives individuals flexibility in how they achieve the outcome, while still ensuring that the biosecurity risk is addressed.
-Alternatively the mandatory measure could require that specified parts of the machinery are to be washed with a high pressure hose, at a particular type of location and in a specified manner.
+This approach gives individuals flexibility in how they achieve the outcome, while ensuring that the biosecurity risk is addressed.
+Alternatively the mandatory measure could require that specified parts of the machinery be washed with a high pressure hose, at a particular type of location or in a specified manner.

 Mandatory measures may be prescribed to highlight particular risks and how they should be addressed.
 Industry will be given the opportunity to participate in the development of mandatory measures.
 By focusing on a desired outcome, mandatory measures can be a tool to engage industry, increase the awareness of shared responsibility and encourage innovation in how to prevent, eliminate or minimise a particular biosecurity risk.